ilnaes/vre/README.md

 ## Usage

 One can either pipe in the data to be matched or feed in the files via command line arguments.
-For example, to run vre on all go files in the `internal` director, use the command
+For example, to run vre on all go files in the `internal` directory, use the command

 ```sh
 vre internal/*.go